chemoinformatics-notes/chemoinformatics-notes/README.md

 ## Notes

 ### Chemoinformatics
-- Chemoinformatics 101: "QSAR pipeline and the problem of molecular representation"
+- Chemoinformatics 101: "The problem of molecular representation and the concept of variables"

 ## Disclaimer